-Berries and fruit are the preferred food for the American Tree Sparrow, White-Throated Sparrow, and White-Crowned Sparrow.
-The Field Sparrow eats grasses, especially the flower heads the bird pulls to the ground with the weight of its body.
+Berries and fruit are the preferred food for the American tree sparrow, white-throated sparrow, and white-crowned sparrow.
+The field sparrow is an example of a small songbird that eats grasses, especially the flower heads the bird pulls to the ground with the weight of its body.

 Even though all sparrows eat seeds, not all are interested in seed feeders put out by humans.
-The Common House Sparrow and the Fox Sparrow will eat from feeders while the American Tree Sparrow will rarely be enticed by feeders.
-The White-Throated Sparrow and the White-Crowned Sparrow will only eat from ground feeders.
-The Song Sparrow will not eat from a feeder at all.
+The common house sparrow and the fox sparrow will eat from feeders while the American tree sparrow will rarely be enticed by this easy-access sparrow food.
+The white-throated sparrow and the white-crowned sparrow will only eat from ground feeders.
+The song sparrow will not eat from a feeder at all.
 Sparrows tend to prefer millet, milo, and sunflower seeds in feeders.